 Skip to main content

-I wrote the article below for Joomla Community and can also be read at: https://www.joomlacommunity.nl/blogs/1493-de-grote-schoonmaak.
-For this website i translated it into English.
+I wrote the article below for Joomla Community and can also be read at: https://www.joomlacommunity.nl/blogs/1493-de-grote-schoonmaak

-This past year I was tasked with cleaning up a large Joomla website.
-And that cleanup was definitely needed!
-Dozens of extensions, hundreds of images, more than 1,300 unused articles and almost 2,500 unnecessary modules I was able to clean up.
-In this article, I'll explain how you can clean up your website yourself so that it remains a workable environment.
+Last year, I was tasked with cleaning up a large Joomla website.
+And that clean-up was definitely needed!
+Dozens of extensions, hundreds of images, more than 1,300 unused articles and almost 2,500 unnecessary modules I managed to clean up.
+In this article, I will explain how you can clean up your website yourself so that it remains a workable environment.

 Make a backup

-Before you start changing anything on your website, make sure you have a working backup.
+Before changing anything on your website, make sure you have a working backup.
 This should actually be a habit.
 Sometimes this is well taken care of through the hosting party.
-In other cases, you make a copy of your files and database yourself with Akeeba Backup, for example.
+In other cases, you make a copy of your files and database yourself using Akeeba Backup, for instance.
 Of course, you should also remember to check that your backup is working.
-Nothing is more annoying than discovering that your backup does not work when you need it.
+Nothing is more annoying than discovering that your backup doesn't work the moment you need it.

-Via extensions > manage > update you can quickly find out if you still need to perform updates.
+Via extensions > manage > update, you can quickly find out whether you still need to perform updates.

 But it is also possible that there are still extensions installed where the Joomla Updater mechanism no longer works or which do not use the Joomla Updater at all.
 In that case, you can find your version via extensions > manage > manage.